Ahmed-A-T/ALX-SE-Learning-Journey/Higher_Level_Programming/Higher-level programming - AirBnB clone/0x05. AirBnB clone - RESTful API/README.md

 >>     "name": "The Lynn House",
 >>     "city_id": "5976f0e7-5c5f-4949-aae0-90d68fd239c0",
 >>     "user_id": "3ea61b06-e22a-459b-bb96-d900fb8f843a",
 >>     "description": "Our place is 2 blocks from Vista Park (Farmer's Market), Historic Warren Ballpark, and about 2 miles from Old Bisbee where there is shopping, dining, and site seeing.
 We offer continental breakfast.
 You get the quiet life with great mountain and garden views.
 This is a 100+ year old cozy home which has been on both the Garden and Home tours.
 You have access to whole house, except for 1 restricted area (She-Shack).
-Hosts are on site in a casita in the back from 8pm until 7am when we are in town.&lt;BR /&gt;&lt;BR /&gt;Our home has two bedrooms, one king and one queen.
+Hosts are on site in a casita in the back from 8pm until 7am when we are in town.<BR /><BR />Our home has two bedrooms, one king and one queen.
 There are 2 bathrooms, 1  1950's soak tub with shower and 1 with shower only.
 Guests have access to the living/dining room area, and the kitchen (except for use of stove/oven).
 Each morning, coffee/tea, and muffins are ready for guests.
 A small frig is available in the dining room with water/juice and an area for guest items.
 1 parking space is directly across the street.",
 >>     "number_rooms": 2,
 >>     "number_bathrooms": 2,
 >>     "max_guest": 4,